 When you search for broad topics in BuzzSumo, you will likely find a tremendous amount of information.
 Some of it will come from news sites, or it may not align with marketing purposes.

-For example if I am in the insurance business, and search for insurance, the first page of results in the Content Analyzer Search will look like this:
+For example if I am in the insurance business, and search for artificial intelligence, the first page of results in the Content Analyzer Search will look like this:

-These may not be helpful if I sell car or property insurance.
+These may not be helpful if I am writing about AI and robots.

 Use the first page or two of results to identify the content that doesn’t line up with your marketing needs.